 Q: How many cars are registered in the US?

-A: There are now over 276 million light-duty vehicles in operation (VIO) in the US in 2018.
+A: There are now about 280 million light-duty vehicles in operation (VIO) in the US in 2019.
 The average car in the US is just over 11 years old.
 Below is a table that shows the number of registered vehicles in U.S., also known as Vehicles in Operation (VIO), over the past decade.
 This table covers light-duty vehicles.

 |Year||Number of cars and light trucks in the U.S., Vehicles in Operation (VIO)|

 Q: What’s the definition of a passenger car?
 What is a “light duty vehicle?”
 What’s the definition of light duty/medium duty/heavy duty?
 What is a “light truck?”
 Is there a gross vehicle weight list?

 A: Vehicles are classified by their Gross Vehicle Weight (GVW), also referred to as Gross Vehicle Weight Rating (GVWR) and these classes are identified as either blank (for a passenger car) or a number from 1 to 8.
 Here are the definitions of vehicle GVW/GVWR classes in the U.S.:

 |GVWR Class||GVWR Category||Description||Examples|

 |(blank)||Light-duty vehicle||Passenger cars||Common passenger cars; no SUVs or CUVs|

 |1||Light-duty vehicle||Medium pickup trucks, mini vans, SUVs and CUVs under 6,000 lbs.
 (2,722 kg)||Common “quarter ton” pickups, SUVs and crossover CUVs; GMC Canyon, Chevy Colorado, Ford Ranger.|